djangocph/2018.djangocon.eu/hugo_site/content/hospitality.md

 # Hospitality

 It's a good idea to book your accommodation early on.
-One option is to buy a ticket and use the attendee channels to organize accommodation with others (this solution is coming up shortly).
+One option is to buy a ticket and use the attendee channels ([Slack invitation link](https://join.slack.com/t/djangoconeurope2019/shared_invite/enQtNTExODc1NDk5NDk0LWQ1MmM1YzBjZTNhZWZjODc3YTRlNGJjNTljYTMyZDgzM2E3NGU3YjY0ZjBiM2E4YmQxMDQ4NTU1NjQxMTdjMzE)) to organize accommodation with others.
 You may also prefer a classic hotel or hostel.

 We have a few accommodation deals with hotels and hostels near the venue.
 Some discounts also cover days before and after the event.